-Therms to Watt-hours Conversion
+Therms to Watt-Hours Converter

 Enter the energy in therms below to get the value converted to watt-hours.

-How to Convert Therms to Watt-hours
+How to Convert Therms to Watt-Hours

-To convert a therm measurement to a watt-hour measurement, multiply the energy by the conversion ratio.
-One therm is equal to 29,307.107017 watt-hours, so use this simple formula to convert:
+Since one therm is equal to 29,307.107017 watt-hours, you can use this simple formula to convert:

-The energy in watt-hours is equal to the therms multiplied by 29,307.107017.
+The energy in watt-hours is equal to the energy in therms multiplied by 29,307.107017.